Providing help and creating hope in Maine

 While the Diocese has been blessed with the dedicated, compassionate service of many religious orders over the years, special gratitude is expressed to the Sisters of Mercy.
 Their dedication to the children, the sick and the elderly has been extensive.
 While there are many institutions throughout the state that have embraced the mission of the Church and Catholic Charities Maine, four of them stand out in terms of their history and their continued association with Catholic Charities Maine.

 The Sisters of Mercy helped found and staff St. Elizabeth’s Home, Portland, in 1873.
 Bishop James Healy purchased St. Elizabeth’s in 1887.
 It was then renamed St. Elizabeth’s Catholic Orphan Asylum.
-In 1968, it became know as St. Elizabeth’s Child Development Center.
-Dan Murphy, Program Director of St. Elizabeth’s Child Development Center and 30-year veteran of Catholic Charities Maine states the following, “Though much has changed since the earliest days of Diocesan sponsored child care, the love that fueled the birth of these services continues to sustain them today.
+In 1968 it became know as St. Elizabeth’s Child Development Center.
+Dan Murphy, Program Director of St. Elizabeth’s Child Development Center during the time and 30-year veteran of Catholic Charities Maine stated the following, “Though much has changed since the earliest days of Diocesan sponsored childcare, the love that fueled the birth of these services continues to sustain them today.
 The privilege of performing the works of the social gospel in the service of Maine’s children and families is shared by the staff at St. Elizabeth’s.”

 Today, a portion of that program has developed into what is called Catholic Charities Maine Home and Family Services.
 It has expanded its services to include home management skills and household tasks, assistance with in-home care for elderly clients, disabled individuals, and families needing support with parenting skills.

-St. Michael’s Center was originally formed and incorporated on March 14, 1912 as Eastern Maine Orphan’s Home.
+St. Michael’s Center was originally formed and incorporated on March 14, 1912, as Eastern Maine Orphan’s Home.
 The facility became commonly known as St. Michael’s Home and was administered by the Sisters of Mercy.
-St Michael’s Home moved from Hammond Street to its present location, the former Bangor TB Sanitarium, in 1958.
+St Michael’s Home moved from Hammond Street to its present location, the former Bangor TB Sanitarium in 1958.
 In August 1972, the Sisters of Mercy withdrew from service at St. Michael’s.
-At that time the name was officially changed from Eastern Maine Orphans Home to St. Michael’s Center, but continued to provide alternative care services for children.
-Today, Catholic Charities Maine's St. Michael’s Center is a home to Children's Behavioral Home Health Services and provides for children and their families.
+At that time the name was officially changed from Eastern Maine Orphans Home to St. Michael’s Center but continued to provide alternative care services for children.
+Today, Catholic Charities Maine St. Michael’s Center provides case management services for children and their families and serves youth who are involved with or at risk of becoming involved in the legal and correctional systems.

 Bishop Louis S. Walsh, in 1920, purchased the former Wayland House in West Scarborough.
-It opened on June 21, 1921 as the St. Louis Home and School for Boys.
+It opened on June 21, 1921, as the St. Louis Home and School for Boys.
 The student body increased in the 1930’s, often nearing as many as 65.
-It is claimed that more than 50,000 meals were served there each year, along with 8,000 loaves of bread, 500 bushels of potatoes, and 2 tons of meat.
+It is claimed that over 50,000 meals were served each year, along with 8000 loaves of bread, 500 bushels of potatoes and 2 tons of meat.
 For 15 years, the Sisters of Mercy administered the Boys’ Home.
 In 1935, at the request of Bishop Joseph McCarthy, St Louis Home and School was sold by the Diocese to the Sisters of Charity (Grey Nuns) of Lewiston.

 They converted it to a residence for both boys and girls.
-In 1971, the Sisters shifted their services to childcare, and shortly after, the facility became a part of Catholic Charities Maine.
-For several years it was housed in a former convent on Birch Street in Biddeford.
-The City of Biddeford later renovated Emery School and has offered the facility to St. Louis Child Development Center rent-free in1993.
+In 1971, the Sisters shifted their services to childcare, and shortly after the facility became a part of Catholic Charities Maine.
+For several years, it was housed in a former convent on Birch Street in Biddeford.
+The City of Biddeford later renovated Emery School and offered the facility to St. Louis Child Development Center rent-free since 1993.

 The Bridge to a Statewide Agency